roykim2005/roykim2005.github.io/researchinterests.md

 ---

 ### Research Interests
 I am interested in experimental and theoretical AMO physics.
 I originally started my research in high-energy theory, studying the AdS/CFT correspondence.
-Now I have two projects, one in mathematical physics focused on analytic approaches to finite-temperature field theory, and one in experimental physics building an ultrastable cavity for our high-flux cold atom beam.
+Now I have three projects, one in mathematical physics focused on analytic approaches to finite-temperature field theory, and two in experimental/applied physics building an ultrastable cavity for our high-flux cold atom beam.

 ### Current Research

+**A Stable Mode-Hop Free Spectral Range Feedback and Feed-Forward Loop for External Cavity Lasers**

+**New Intense Cold Atom Source @ [Ultracold Atomic Physics Group](https://web2.ph.utexas.edu/~coldatom/)**
+[See project description here](https://web2.ph.utexas.edu/~coldatom/CAS.html).

+I'm currently working on implementing Pound–Drever–Hall (PDH) locking of a laser to an optical reference cavity and designing a stable optical cavity providing MHz-level linewidth and sub-MHz/day drift, sufficient for stable laser cooling and diagnostics.

 **Operator-Theoretic Regularization of Divergent Logarithmic Series**

 A study of the spectral decomposition of discrete imaginary modes and their applications in finite-temperature field theory in Euclidean formalism.
 Check out my research essay [here](assets/Kim_Roy_research_essay.pdf)!

-**New Intense Cold Atom Source @ [Ultracold Atomic Physics Group](https://web2.ph.utexas.edu/~coldatom/)**
-[See project description here](https://web2.ph.utexas.edu/~coldatom/CAS.html).

-I'm currently working on implementing Pound–Drever–Hall (PDH) locking of a laser to an optical reference cavity and designing a stable optical cavity providing MHz-level linewidth and sub-MHz/day drift, sufficient for stable laser cooling and diagnostics.

 ### Side Project